Reviews You Can Rely On

 Ergonomics

 The Kershaw Link is an ergonomic knife that is easy to use.
-The pocket clip is oriented with the tip of the blade facing upwards, meaning you don't have to rotate the knife in your hands after removing it from a pocket before opening the blade.
+The pocket clip is oriented with the blade's tip facing upwards, so you don't have to rotate the knife in your hands after removing it from a pocket to flick open the blade.
 This is our preferred orientation of the pocket clip.
-The assisted opening feature is initiated by pulling down on a small tab with the index finger, and the opening action is fast and secure.

 Credit: Jeff Dobronyi